wxwern/cs2103t-tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix C: Planned Enhancements**

+This section documents the enhancements that will be added to Jobby in the future.

 ### Do checks to ensure that old data is not the same as new data when editing data.